Nakhi people: Society

+These practices, which are still observable in the 21st century among the Na, are no longer practiced among the Naxi since the implementation of Confucian practices decided by the lords of Lijiang.(???)

+Traditions

 Cremation has been a tradition since ancient times, although burial was adopted in most Nakhi areas during the late Qing Dynasty and remains the preferred method of disposing of the dead today.
 Religious scriptures are chanted at the funeral ceremony to expiate the sins of the dead.

 Among the Nakhi in Yongning County in Yunnan and the Yanyuan County in Sichuan, there still exist remnants of the Mosuo matrilineal family structure, which was vigorously but unsuccessfully eradicated during the Communist era.

 As the heads of the family, a woman leaves her inheritance to her descendants either from the mother, or through her sisters and their offspring.

 In Nakhi society, women do most of the household and farm work, and while they keep to the kitchen when guests are present, they are essential to the household and are therefore influential in family decisions.